mcincura/mcincura/README.md

 # 💫 About Me:
-I am currently working on websites for my clients.
+If I am not working on websites for clients I am making projects for fun (check my public repositories).

 ## 🌐 Socials: